-Today, Social Security is the largest program in the federal budget and makes up approximately one quarter of total federal spending.
+Today, Social Security is the largest program in the federal budget and makes up approximately one-quarter of total federal spending.
 The program provides benefits to about 63 million beneficiaries, or 19 percent of the American population.
-Nearly 9 out of 10 individuals over the age of 65 receive benefits, and those benefits represent about 33 percent of total income to older Americans.
+Nearly nine out of 10 individuals over the age of 65 receive benefits, and those benefits represent about 33 percent of total income to older Americans.

 Who gets Social Security?

-Retired workers account for 69 percent of the program’s beneficiaries.
+Retired workers account for 70 percent of the program’s beneficiaries.
 Disabled workers make up another 14 percent of beneficiaries.
-The remaining 17 percent are the survivors of deceased workers, as well as spouses and children of retired workers.
+The remainder are the survivors of deceased workers as well as spouses and children of retired workers.

 Social Security is a major source of post-retirement income for low-income seniors.
 For seniors at the bottom of the income distribution, benefits make up over 80 percent of their total yearly income.
 However, the benefits received by low-income retirees are modest.
 Workers who earned $20,000 on average before retirement would receive only $12,600 per year in Social Security benefits (in 2018 dollars) if they retired this year at the full retirement age.